-How I Built a Farmhouse Dining Table for $140
+How to Build a Farmhouse Dining Table — Step-by-Step Guide

 My old dining table was a $60 Facebook Marketplace find that wobbled every time someone set a glass down.
 I'd been meaning to replace it for two years.
 Then I found a plan that broke the build into nine steps with an exact cut list, and I finally had no excuse.